geraintpalmer/MA0004-plan/week6.rst

 + Some slides on summary stats, class questions.

-+ `Summary stats matching activity <../../_static/SummaryStats-Matching.pdf>`_: Match the bar charts to the summary statistics, fill in the blanks.
++ :download:`Summary stats matching activity <_static/SummaryStats-Matching.pdf>`: Match the bar charts to the summary statistics, fill in the blanks.

-+ `Data stories matching activity <../../_static/DataStories.pdf>`_: Match the frequency graphs to the statements, to the boxplots.
++ `Data stories matching activity <_static/DataStories.pdf>`_: Match the frequency graphs to the statements, to the boxplots.

 Tuesday 09:00 - 10:50